 How Long Does an IRS Audit Take?

-Most IRS audits are resolved in about 5 or 6 months.
+Most IRS audits are resolved in about five or six months.
 Some take longer.
 If the taxpayer’s files are very well organized, it is possible to resolve the audit in less time.

 The audit will take more time if the taxpayer and their CPA wishes to appeal the decision of the audit.
 That can take up to a year or even longer.